jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-reflection/index.md

 ## Why?

+Why bother?

+### Meeting the girlfriend's family

+By September 2023 it would have been ~2 years since I started dating my girlfriend, so I thought it was about time I said hi to her parents!
+To complicate matters, her family were still in Beijing, China.

+I still wanted to meet them of course, and wanted to make this a priority for 2023 (along with learning a toddler's level of Mandarin, which I unfortunately failed).
+So became the goal of "meet the family"!

 ### Rebound from grief

 In December 2022, I was quite heavily affected by the passing of my Grandmother, after her long and exhausting battle with Bone Cancer.